A Genealogy of Optimizers

 Shampoo's chief practical issues are cost (computing matrix square roots is expensive — typically every few hundred steps, not every step), memory (the two preconditioners take additional space proportional to m² + n²), and tuning (more hyperparameters than Muon).
 Variants like Distributed Shampoo and SOAP (Shampoo + Adam fused) have made it more practical.
 Recent benchmarks have it roughly tied with Muon at small scale and behind Muon at large scale once optimizer-aware learning rate transfer (μP) is factored in.

-The interesting question this raises — and Sid you've thought about this — is whether μP plus Muon plus Shampoo is redundant.
+The interesting question this raises is whether μP plus Muon plus Shampoo is redundant.
 If μP already gives you scale-invariant learning rates, and Muon already orthogonalizes per-matrix, what additional curvature signal is Shampoo capturing that the others miss?
 The answer seems to be: not as much as you'd hope at large scale, but enough at moderate scale to keep Shampoo in the conversation.
 It's the optimizer that proved matrix-aware preconditioning was a real direction — even if Muon turned out to be the simpler practical winner.

 Scale invariance reframes the question